 Basic Writing & Placement Coordinator: The Basic Writing & Placement Coordinator provides support to the Deputy Director in the two separate but related areas of Basic Writing and the writing placement exam.
 S/he helps to provide teacher training to teachers new to Basic Writing, develops supplementary materials for the Basic Writing curriculum and Moodle template; assists with the development of test questions; co-leads summer placement test reading, and scores placement tests (as needed) during the academic year.In addition to these responsibilities, this Coordinator teaches two sections of Basic Writing during the year for a full TO stipend; a stipend is also provided for work on summer placement testing.

-Placement Readers: Placement readers read and score the Writing Program placement test administered to all incoming first-year students during the summer New Students Orientation.
+Placement Readers: Placement readers read and score the Writing Program placement test administered to all incoming first-year students through the UMass OWL (Online Web Learning) system before coming to New Students Orientation.

 Lecturer Pool: On occasion, the Writing Program may need to hire part-time lecturers in order to meet our staffing needs.
 These positions are usually for one semester only and range from one to three sections of College Writing.
 The lecturer pool consists of former UMass Amherst graduate students who have taught in the Writing Program.

 Resource Center Mentor: Four veteran graduate instructors serve as mentors to new TOs and also work to enhance our teaching community.
 Resource Staff mentors visit classes of new TOs, are involved in the planning and running of orientation, assist with the Resource Center online database, and attend meetings every other week.
 Resource Center mentors also teach College Writing.
 These positions last for one year.
 Any teacher in our program who has taught two semesters of College Writing is encouraged to apply.